JosephTheExperiment/gyst/gyst docs/cli details/Options and subcommands.md

 - Description => Adds one or more source/header files, directories, modules, or libraries.
 - Args:
 	- name.. => One or more names for the type specified.
-	- name/version(conan required):options.. => One or more libraries names, versions, and linking/building options.
+	- name/version(conan required):options.. => One or more libraries names, versions, and a conan profile or a vcpkg triplet.
 (For libraries only)
 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to add.
 - Options:
-	- --linking:  => If it wasn't specified with the library name and version those linkage options will apply.
+	- -op, --options: profile/triplet => If it wasn't specified with the library name and version this profile or triplet will apply.
 (For libraries only)
 	- --to: path = "./" => Specifies a directory to add to (doesn't effect libraries).
 	=> If the directory specified doesn't exist then ask for confirmation to create it.
 	- -f, --force => Add, or replace without asking for confirmation.